digidem/mapeo-mobile/GitHubPolicy.md

 ## Giving Feeback
 * Give constructive feedback
     > The feedback should either be asking a question, or giving suggestions about how to fix something.
-For example, if something is unclear, instead of saying "This is unclear", ask the author "Can you explain what you are doing here?", or say "This is unclear, here is how you can make it more obvious...
+For example, if something is unclear, instead of saying "This is unclear", ask the author "Can you explain what you are doing here?", or say "This is unclear, here is how you can make it more obvious..."

 * Be descriptive while being concise
     > Describe the issue, while making it very clear what you are describing.
-Steer away from any unnecessary language
+Steer away from any unnecessary language.

 * Be Empathetic